Skip to content

 6. Most projects will be Classwork grades.
 Notable exceptions include the Midterm & Final, which will be Assessment grades.

-2. Technology Concepts makes use of the Media Arts tracks, though not all projects are included.
+2. Technology Concepts makes use of the Media Arts tracks, though not all projects are included and some projects are available for TC students but not MA students.

 2. Tech Concepts students will only be asked to complete one (1) of the Core track projects, regardless of the Quarter under which it is listed.